RijanHasTwoEars7/spory-phylogenetics-project/README.md

 ## `Highlight_nodes.R`

+### Goals

-### Goals: When we have a species tree in newick format, it would be useful to make a graph/illustration of the tree in a more human-readable format.
+When we have a species tree in newick format, it would be useful to make a graph/illustration of the tree in a more human-readable format.
 Further still if the tree holds multiple clades/groups, it would be more useful still to have that information represented using colors.

 ### Input